Pyrography From A - Z

 Here are some suggestions that I have taught in my classes that will help when you are transferring the pattern & also when you start burning the design.

 - put a piece of plain paper under your hand so your hand is not rubbing on the wood.
-This also keeps the oils from your hand from getting into the wood.
+This also keeps the oils that are on your hand from getting into the wood.
 Do not use paper with print or anything on it that could rub off on the surface.

 - as you move from one area to the other lift the paper & move it, do not drag it over the wood.

-- rest your hand on your pinky...try not rest your hand on the surface.
-It will keep your hand steady but keep the pressure of your hand from smuding the graphite.
+- rest your hand on your pinky rather than resting your entire hand on the surface.
+Your pinky will keep your hand steady but keep the pressure of your hand from smuding the graphite.

 There are probably more tricks others have used but I have found that the pressure & oils from your hand are what smudges the graphite.
 The best way to avoid that is to find a way to keep your hand off the surface while you are transferring the pattern & burning the design.